 Eat, Sleep, Repeat!

 Like any sport, nutrition and sleep are important factors that can affect any performance.
 Whether it is a football player on the football field or a dancer on the dance floor it is important to make sure we treat our body with kindness leading up to the competition.
-Making sure we have a solid sleep schedule the week of the competition and eating lots of nutritional food can help us prepare our bodies for the physical and mental demands that come from performances or competitions of any kind.
+Making sure we have a solid sleep schedule the week of the competition and eat lots of nutritional foods.
+Eating nutritional foods can help us prepare our bodies for the physical and mental demands that come from performances or competitions of any kind.
 As a dancer our body is our artistic tool and we must treat it as such!

 Get The Blood Pumping!